scottellis/udelay-test/README.md

 I used a convenient pin on the Gumstix Overo Tobi expansion header, pin 19.
 This pin shouldn't require any mux'ing on a default kernel.

+### Customization

+The `udelay.c` code toggles `GPIO_170` which is easily accessible on the Gumstix expansion boards and by default is already mux'd as gpio.

+If you are building for a different machine, you'll want to modify this and make sure the pin is mux'd before loading this module.

 ### Build